payalazelaya/digital-portfolio/src/blog/2023-03-06-web-design-simple-blog-website.md

 ---
 ### D﻿escription of Website - Simple Blog Website

-T﻿he screenshot shows the layout of the homepage of my personal blog website where I have customized it to my liking and where it features blogs about topics related to web development too.
+T﻿he screenshot shows the layout of the homepage of my personal blog website which I have customized it to my liking and where it features blogs about topics related to web development too.
+Customizing this website has made me get practice and experience in being able to use Netlify CMS to add blogs to the website and how Github and Netlify's connection can go hand in hand with one another.